Indicia-Team/support_files/Elasticsearch/README.md

-Rather than expect all data sources to provide all the taxonomic information related to a record in a single consistent format, we will use the UKSI dataset copied into a CSV file to create a lookup table containing the information, keyed by external key (i.e. the NBN key of the taxon name).
-This file is provided in the Elasticsearch/data/taxa.csv file.
-Then, during import, sources can provide just a taxon NBN key and Logstash will be configured to use this CSV file to populate all the required taxon information to add to the search index.
+Rather than expect all data sources to provide all the taxonomic information related to a record in a single consistent format, we will use the UKSI dataset copied into a YML file to create a lookup table containing the information, keyed by external key (i.e. the NBN key of the taxon name).
+This file is provided in the Elasticsearch/data/taxa.yml file.
+Then, during import, sources can provide just a taxon NBN key and Logstash will be configured to use this YML file to populate all the required taxon information to add to the search index.

-A second CSV file is constructed from the UKSI data to provide path information from the taxon's root through the taxonomic levels down to the taxon itself.
+A second YML file is constructed from the UKSI data to provide path information from the taxon's root through the taxonomic levels down to the taxon itself.
 This makes queries based on higher taxa easy and performant.
-Normally you can just use the copies of the 2 CSV files provided in the repository, but instructions for generating or updating them are provided below.
+Normally you can just use the copies of the 2 YML files provided in the repository, but instructions for generating or updating them are provided below.

-To update the taxa.csv file with a fresh copy of the data:
+To update the taxa.yml file with a fresh copy of the data:

 * Open the queries/prepare-taxa-lookup.sql file in pgAdmin, connecting to an Indicia database that has the UKSI dataset loaded.
 * Search and replace <taxon_list_id> with the ID of the UKSI list.
+If there are multiple lists then change this filter to an `IN (...)` clause.
+For the BRC warehouse1 for example, this filter is set to `IN (15, 251)` to support use of the UK Species Inventory and the European butterflies list for ABLE.
 * In pgAdmin 3:
   * Ensure that your search_path is set to indicia, public, e.g. by running the query below, or ensuring it is your logged in user's default search path: